Breaking Barriers

 A propulsive excerpt of Chicago-based composer Tim Corpus’s Great Lake Concerto follows, offering a fresh and dynamic tribute to the region.
 Featuring soloists Vadim Karpinos (CSO assistant principal timpani and percussion) and Ed Harrison (principal timpanist of Lyric Opera of Chicago), the work offers vibrant melodies that evoke the spirit and beauty of this iconic landscape.

-The evening culminates with the infectious rhythms of Gershwin’s Cuban Overture, a symphonic overture inspired by the composer's two-week trip to Havana, where he fell in love with the vibrant sounds of Afro-Cuban music.
+The energy carries into the infectious rhythms of Gershwin’s Cuban Overture, a symphonic overture inspired by the composer’s two-week trip to Havana, where he fell in love with the vibrant sounds of Afro-Cuban music.

 Chicago Symphony Orchestra